calledBlu/PlaceSound/README.md

 ```
 Place Sound Everywhere 🎶
-Place Sound will record music in special places and record special music in places.
-Memories can be forgotten, but recordings cannot be forgotten.
+Place Sound is an app for music lovers who want to record music in unique locations and capture the essence of music in these places.
+Memories may fade, but recordings are forever.
 ```
 ## Participants
 <div align="center">